 The gut is also responsible for excreting hormones and toxins that we don’t need.
-This comes into play with our period health most critically in the regulation of estrogen.
-Excessive estrogen in the body may cause estrogen dominance or estrogen dominant symptoms such as: painful periods, PMS, moodiness, difficulty with weight loss, painful breasts and in some cases endometriosis, PCOS, or even ties to breast cancer.
+This comes into play with our menstrual health most critically in the regulation of estrogen.
+Excessive estrogen in the body may cause estrogen dominance or estrogen dominant symptoms such as: painful periods, PMS, moodiness, difficulty with weight loss, painful breasts, and in some cases endometriosis, PCOS, or even ties to breast cancer.

 What can I do to support my hormones through my gut?

 1.Get enough of the raw beneficial materials – aka nutrient dense foods.

 Make sure you get an intake of at least 25 grams of antioxidant rich fiber daily through leafy greens, fruits, and veggies.
 This will help remove waste and excess hormones in order to restore a healthy bacteria balance in the gut.
 Consume healthy fats from fatty fish, avocado, olive oil, nuts, seeds, and protein (both plant and animal) from good quality sources.
 If you skimp on any of these, you will also skimp on your hormones!

 2. Test, don’t guess

 Do root cause testing with a practitioner like myself for conditions like SIBO (small intestinal bacterial overgrowth), bacterial dysbiosis, leaky gut and parasites which can be the key to getting your hormones and your gut back on track.

 Pesticides used on non-organic farms can disrupt the microbiome.
 In addition, one compound in pesticides, called xenoestrogen, mimics the natural estrogen in your system and can cause symptoms of hormonal imbalance.